rydmike/rydmike.github.io/blog_theme_demo.md

 >**NOTE:**
 >This is a **0.9 version** release of this article and demo app.
 Principles will remain the same in version 1.0.
-I might tune it, and this article like readme as I review it, and based on feedback before I call it version 1.0.
+I might tune it, and this article like readme as I review it, and based on feedback, before I call it version 1.0.
 I did however want to release it already in its 0.9.x state, as the previous version was out of date.

 ## FlexColorScheme 6 and Riverpod 2